Innovation and Enterprise

 A major aim of our Middle Years Programme (Years 7 – 10) is to develop critical thinkers who successfully integrate disciplinary perspectives to understand complex issues and ideas.
 The Personal Project is a requirement of the MYP and is a major self-directed research project each student in Year 9 undertakes over a nine-month period in order to develop and demonstrate some of their learning across the curriculum.
 It showcases the work students have completed throughout their Middle Years schooling – focusing on the way they approach learning and their range of learner skills (ATLs).
 (ATLs or Approaches to Learning are the human skills which set us apart from robots and artificial intelligence.)
 The ATLs are embedded in the curriculum and pastoral programs and drive achievement of learning goals.

 The Personal Project is similar in concept to the genius hour and passion projects.
 There is much research supporting the concept of freedom of creative expression to develop learning.
-The Personal Project ties together the school’s work in Guided Inquiry (which is design thinking for research), the MakerSpace movement and Interdisciplinary approaches to learning.
+The Personal Project ties together the school’s work in Interdisciplinary approaches to learning.

 The work of Kuhlthau (1991) researching student inquiry through directed research tasks has uncovered an opportunity for teachers to assist students to develop, through targeted intervention, the skills needed to respond to the uncertainty of an ever-changing world.
 The students articulate their experiences at various stages of the process, which enables the teacher to support and guide the next stages of learning.
 This helps students build and develop the traits of resilience, risk-taking and open mindedness.

-Each year, Years 5–11 students are invited to participate in StartUp, a six-week-long intensive co-curricular program, which sees small groups of students learn about the process of being an entrepreneur and the skillset.
+Each year, Years 5–11 students are invited to participate in StartUp, a six-week-long intensive co-curricular program, which sees small groups of students learn about the process of being an entrepreneur.
 Partnering with experts in the entrepreneurial and start-up space, students receive hands-on guidance in the step-by-step development of their idea.
-At the Finale event at the end of the six weeks, five finalists get the chance to pitch their idea to a panel of external judges, who examine the process undertaken by each team.
-Awards are presented to those teams whose ideas have advanced dramatically from the initial idea and have the greatest potential to have success as a business model.
+At the Finale event at the end of the eight weeks, three finalists get the chance to pitch their idea to a panel of external judges, who examine the process undertaken by each team.
+Awards are presented to those teams whose ideas have advanced dramatically from the initial idea and have demonstrated the skills and passion needed to be a successful entrepreneur.

 Students at SACS have access to a great range of digital technologies and expertise to support their guided inquiry and entrepreneurial activities.
 These include hardware such as a 3D printer and laser cutter and specialist staff – an Innovation Hub engineer/coding specialist and a technician/mentor to support students and staff with hardware trouble-shooting.
 Students who can combine their knowledge of STEM subjects and use digital technologies to help solve problems will be well prepared for life beyond school where they will be highly valued if they can apply key disciplinary concepts and principles to interconnected, complex problems while also being open to change and willing to learn.